-- 1) The applicant requests that his/her name be removed. - 2) The applicant was clearly told, in writing, of the requirement to advise the property of his/her continued interest in housing by a particular time, and failed to do so, even after being provided with reasonable accommodations in the event of handicap or disability. - 3) The property attempted to contact the applicant in writing, but the letter was returned by the U.S. Postal Service as undeliverable. - 4) The property has notified the applicant, in writing, of its intention to remove the applicant's name because the applicant no longer qualifies for assisted housing. - 5) The applicant refused two (2) offers of units for other than a medically-related reason. - 6) The applicant accepted an offer of a unit but failed to move in on time, without notice. - 7) The applicant household needs a different size unit due to a household composition change, and the property has no units of that size.
+- 1) The applicant requests that his/her name be removed. - 2) The applicant was clearly told, in writing, of the requirement to advise the property of his/her continued interest in housing by a particular time, and failed to do so, even after being provided with reasonable accommodations in the event of handicap or disability. - 3) The property attempted to contact the applicant in writing, but the letter was returned by the U.S. Postal Service as undeliverable. - 4) The property has notified the applicant, in writing, of its intention to remove the applicant's name because the applicant no longer qualifies for assisted housing. - 5) The applicant refused two (2) offers of unit without 'good cause'.
+See "Offering a Unit" Section for definition of 'good cause'. - 6) The applicant accepted an offer of a unit but failed to move in on time, without notice.

-Waiting List Management > Removal of Applicants from the Waiting List(s) - Continued
+Waiting List Management - Removal of Applicants from the Waiting Lists(s)>Continued